Cannabis business owners have unique assets that can't just be inherited by anyone.

 Remember, since state laws vary, the availability of the above documents depend on

-whether you reside in Colorado or Florida.
+whether you reside in Colorado, Florida or New Jersey.

 Although there are many resources available online for people to create their own estate planning documents, this is a complex area of law.
 Contact my firm to schedule a consultation so we can discuss which documents are available to you and which will best serve your needs.
-Also, if you've created your own estate planning documents and want an experienced attorney to review them and let you know if they will accomplish what you your goals, I am happy to provide that service as well.
+Also, if you've created your own estate planning documents and want an experienced attorney to review them and let you know if they will accomplish what you your goals, we are happy to provide that service as well.